-Ibrutinib is given as capsules or tablets which are taken orally (by mouth).
+Ibrutinib is given as tablets that are taken orally (by mouth).
 Your recommended dose is based on the type of lymphoma you have and your general health.
 Always follow the advice of your medical team when taking ibrutinib.

-- Never open the capsules.
-Do not break or chew the capsules or tablets.
+- Do not break or chew the tablets.

-- Take the capsules or tablets at about the same time every day.
+- Take the tablet at about the same time every day.

 - Check the information you are given to find out what you should do if you miss a dose.